Synth and Swagger - Full Moon on Monday - Halloween and New Wave

 Depeche Mode - More Than a Party

-Again hard to believe, but Mr. Gloom-and-Doom himself, Martin Gore, was hit-or-miss early on with this vibe.
-And More Than a Party won’t win points for lyrical gravitas (“take all the ice cream so we’ve got one” is the worst culprit).
+Hard to believe, but Mr. Gloom-and-Doom himself, Martin Gore, was hit-or-miss early on with this vibe.
+And sure, Depeche Mode's More Than a Party won’t win points for lyrical gravitas (“take all the ice cream so we’ve got one” is the worst culprit).
 But Fletcher and Wilder deliver the goods with the instrumentation.
 The song immediately kicks off with a low, ominous piano riff and keeps playing it throughout.
-The synths are disorienting and their eeriness rivals that of those in late ‘50s and ‘60s horror and suspense shows.
+The Del Shannon-era synths are disorienting and their eeriness rivals that of those in late '50s horror and suspense shows.
 Gahan’s baritone supplements that low piano nicely.
 Already amped-up, the outro speeds up to a ridiculous tempo before stopping abruptly.
 Upon listening to it, I imagined being at a Halloween party and slowly realizing the other guests are actual monsters.
 All this makes More Than a Party a perfect song to jumpstart a Halloween vibe at a - party!

 Get the Collector’s PDF that also discusses A-Ha’s Cry Wolf (along with timelines and other extras)